Reporting systems for associations and associations: Working together for more patient safety

 Our suitable reporting systems

-H-CIRS Ambulatory and H-CIRS Community: The Right Solutions for Your Needs
+H-CIRS outpatient and H-CIRS Community: The right solutions for your needs

 • Intuitive user interface: Easy to use for all users

-• Mobile data collection: Reports can also be captured on the go
+• Mobile Capture: Messages can also be recorded on the go

-• Comprehensive analysis functions: Identification of trends and improvement potentials
+• Comprehensive analysis functions: Identification of trends and potential for improvement

 • Customized reports: Creation of individual evaluations

-• Standardized workflow: Uniform process from reporting to case management and analysis
+• Standardized Worfklow: Uniform process from reporting to case processing and analysis.

-By implementing a shared reporting system, you are making a strong statement for patient safety and the quality of your services.
+By introducing a common reporting system, you are sending a strong signal for patient safety and the quality of your services.

 Marco Piffaretti